ScenicFramework/scenic/.github/CONTRIBUTING.md

 ideas for components, I would love the see the community supply optional packages of them for developers to use.

-Each component package should have the component modles themselves, and a "Components" module that contains helper functions to make adding the new components very simple.
+Each component package should have the component models themselves, and a "Components" module that contains helper functions to make adding the new components very simple.